-Prior to the shipment of any U.S. agricultural product to Cuba, U.S. exporters must also register the products with the Institute of Nutrition and Food Safety, a dependency of the Cuban Ministry of Public Health.
-Because ALIMPORT is the sole buying agency for U.S. products, they usually facilitate the product registration procedure with INHA.
+Prior to the shipment of any U.S. consumer-oriented food products to Cuba, U.S. exporters must ensure that their product undergoes sanitary product registration with INHA.
+Because ALIMPORT is the sole buying agency for U.S. products, they usually facilitate the sanitary product registration procedure with INHA.
 The following is required for purposes of sanitary product registration:

 - 1. Company name;

 - 2. Product;

 - 3. Commercial name;

 - 4. Name of the manufacturer;

 - 5. Country of origin;

 - 6. Physical and chemical specifications of the product;

 - 7. Composition (list of ingredients);

 - 8. Product label (must conform with Cuban Standard NC108:2001 or CODEX STAN 1-1985);

 - 9. Date marking (date of minimum durability);

 - 10. Packaging;

 - 11. Food Additives;

 - 12. Limits of metal contaminants;

 - 13. Limits of microbiological contaminants;

 - 14. Other contaminants;

 - 15. Storage instructions;

 - 16. Information required to decipher the lot code (if applicable);

 - 17. Certificates

 - a.
 Certificate of free sale;

 - b.
 Operating certificate or sanitary license of the manufacturing establishment;

-18. Instructions for use (and any other pertinent information about the product).
+- 18. Instructions for use (and any other pertinent information about the product).